-- Be ready for complexity.
+- Be ready for the long haul.
+Many post-disaster mental health issues present themselves at around the 18-month mark following the disaster event.
+This is also the time that most grant funding ends!
+Keep reserves in hand to address the delayed uptick in presentation of mental health problems. - Be ready for complexity.
 There is seldom one problem to address.
 There may be multiple layers of psychic injury that are compounded by disaster: past abuse, current or prior history of substance mismanagement or addiction, co-occurring disorders, low levels of financial/insurance/relationship support, etc. Attacking only one problem may be insufficient to provide for long-term positive impact. - Reward innovation.
 Support programs that have robust and imaginative outreach to individuals and communities in need.
-This may require translation services, presence in disaster and other sheltering programs, and mobile clinics.
+This may require translation services, presence in disaster and other sheltering programs, and mobile clinics. - Partner.

-- Partner.
 Consider institutional partners schools, religious organizations, community clinics - who can add mental health assistance or expand current mental health services.
 Inquire about the provision of mental health services when you are evaluating disaster response organizations for funding. - Co-fund.
 Some communities will have a "big lift" to address mental health needs.
 If your gift can be magnified and leveraged in collaboration with other funders, consider this an opportunity to help your community build mental health resiliency for facing the next disaster.